 - 2 garlic cloves chopped finely or crushed

 - 400 g tin chopped tomatoes

 - 1 teaspoon dried oregano

 - Salt and pepper

-- Put a drizzle of olive oil in a wide, deep saucepan and add the sliced onions.
-Cook on a low heat, covered with a lid for 5 minutes until the onions are soft but not brown.
+- Put 1 tablespoon of the olive oil in a wide, deep saucepan and add the sliced onions.
+Cook on a low heat, covered with a lid, for 5 minutes until the onions are soft but not brown.

-- Add the chunks of aubergine, courgettes and fennel and another good drizzle of olive oil.
-Turn the heat up to medium-high and cook until golden brown (5-10 minutes), stirring occasionally.
+- Add the chunks of aubergine, courgettes and fennel and turn the heat up to medium-high.
+Cook until golden brown (5-10 minutes), stirring occasionally.

-- Meanwhile, put a drizzle of olive oil in a large non-stick frying pan and put over a high heat.
+- Meanwhile, put the remaining tablespoon of olive oil in a large non-stick frying pan and place over a high heat.
 Season the chicken pieces and add to the hot frying pan.
 Fry for 3 minutes on each side, until golden brown.
 (Note: you can do this before starting the ratatouille, if you don’t like juggling two pans at once.)

-- When the vegetables are ready add the crushed garlic and fry for one more minute, then add the chicken stock, tinned tomatoes and oregano, plus some salt and pepper.
+- When the vegetables are ready, turn the heat back down low and add the crushed garlic.
+Fry for one more minute, then add the chicken stock, tinned tomatoes and oregano, plus some salt and pepper.

-- Bring the ratatouille to the boil, then turn down low and add the chicken pieces.
+- Bring the ratatouille to the boil, then turn down low and add the chicken pieces, skin side up.

 - Cover with a lid and simmer for 25 minutes.

 - After 25 minutes give the stew a stir and cook for a further 20 minutes with the lid off.
 Stir occasionally to prevent sticking and add a splash of water if it starts to get dry.

 - Serve with rice, mashed potatoes, couscous or crusty bread and a glass of French Grenache red or rosé.

 - Suitable for freezing.

 - Nutrition information is approximate and meant as a guideline only.